Collection: Climbing Plants

 Can I grow a climber in a pot?

-Which are the fastest growing climbers?
+Which are the fastest-growing climbers?

 Need to disguise a rundown shed or reduce neighbour noise?
-If you need your climber to do its thing ASAP, some of the fastest growing species include ivy, Boston ivy and Russian vine.
+If you need your climber to do its thing ASAP, some of the fastest-growing species include ivy, Boston ivy and Russian vine.
 They’ll cover your wall, fence or structure quickly while also helping to absorb pollution and soften noise from roads and surrounding houses.
-Virginia Creeper will grow to a height of around 20m if you want it to, and if you don’t, like all of these vigorous climbers, it’s easy to prune.
+Virginia creeper will grow to a height of around 20m if you want it to, and if you don’t?
+Like all of these vigorous climbers, it’s easy to prune.
 Rundown shed?
 What rundown shed?

 Get your climbing plants off to a flying start by following our easy planting guide.
 Water your climber regularly while it’s getting established, especially if you’re growing it in a pot.
 Your new plant will appreciate a feed and some support to get it growing in the right direction.
 Once your climber has had the chance to grow bigger, you’ll want to keep it in shape with a little regular pruning - this is especially important for clematis, and you’ll be amazed at the difference it makes.